-America’s tropical paradise, Hawaii is a group of islands, each with its own thing to offer a visitor.
-From the surfing on Oahu, to the wonders of Maui, to the beauty of Honolulu, to the hidden wonders on Lanai, Hawaii is the great tropical escape for those not looking to leave America.
-There’s beautiful beaches, amazing jungles, monstrous waterfalls, excellent diving, and world class waves.
+America’s tropical paradise, Hawaii is a group of islands, each with something special to offer a visitor.
+From the surfing on Oahu, to the wonders of Maui, to the beauty of Honolulu, to the hidden wonders on Lanai, Hawaii is the great tropical escape for those looking to stay within America.
+There are beautiful beaches, amazing jungles, monstrous waterfalls, excellent diving, and world-class waves.
 Hawaii is a great destination for honeymooners, surfers, and families.
 While not thought of as a budget destination, there are plenty of budget options for people to choose from once you leave those resorts on Waikiki beach!

-- Accommodation: You can find hostels for as low as cheap as $25 a night.
+- Accommodation: You can find hostel dorms for $30 a night.
 Regular pricing falls into the $55-$85 per night range.
 There are many high-end places, with rooms starting at $175+ a night.
-The smaller, less touristy spots have rooms as cheap as $20 per night.
+The smaller, less touristy spots have double rooms as cheap as $45 per night.

 - Travel off season – Traveling during low seasons (mid-April to mid-June and mid-September to mid-December) will definitely save you money on lodging in Hawaii.

 - Visit the discount groceries – Discount stores such as Cost-U-Less (Big Island and Kauai), Don Quijote (Oahu) and Big Save (Kauai) offer inexpensive for food and alcohol.

 - Find discounts online – You can find some good discounts on social sites like Groupon or Living Social.
 The pamphlets at airports and local tourist offices also have some discounts for tours.